tillitis/tkey-ssh-agent/README.md

 socket `./agent.sock`.

-It will also output the SSH ed25519 public key for this instance of the app on this specific Tillitis Key USB stick.
+It will also output the SSH ed25519 public key for this instance of the app on this specific TKey USB stick.
 So again; if the signerapp binary, the USS, or the UDS in the physical USB stick change, then the private key will also change -- and thus the derived public key, your public identity in the world of SSH.

 If you copy-paste the public key into your `~/.ssh/authorized_keys` you can try to log onto your local computer (if sshd is running